 A parting comment: At one of Sam Alfano’s engraving classes at GRS, Don Glaser said to me, “There can never be too many pretty things in this world.”
 It is a comment that is always on my mind, especially in view of some of the ugliness in the world of late.

-For complete information on all of Rio Grande’s 2015 Winter Workshop offerings, visit Rio’s website.
+For complete information on all of Rio Grande’s class offerings, visit Rio’s website.